dhis2/dhis2-server-tools/README.md

 ### Step3:- Customization before installation
 Change the directory to the project directory
 ```
-cd dhis2-server-toos
+cd dhis2-server-tools
 ```

-Edit the file  `./deploy/inventory/hosts`.
-The file has a list of hosts, which can be the containers or physical/virtual servers depending on your setup and the configuration parameters.
+edit the file  `dhis2-server-toos/deploy/inventory/hosts`.
+The file has a list of hosts, which can be physical/virtual servers depending on your setup.
 Change ip address for these hosts to suite your environment,

-_**NOTE**: When setup is on a single host, ensure your host gateway or any other address is not on lxd network subnet.
-You could change lxd network address space to something else_ <br>
+_**NOTE**: `When setup is on a single host, ensure your host gateway or any other address is not on lxd network subnet.
+You could change lxd network address space to something else`_ <br>

 Use an editor of your choice, here we are using vim, you could use `nano` as well. <br> `vim dhis2-server-tools/deploy/inventory/hosts`